What Is A Domain? What Difference Does It Make To My Blog?

 Should I Pay For My Domain?

-Your blog needs a place where all your information (photos, videos and text) will be stored and displayed for the entire world to see.
+Simply put, the domain name or URL of your website is what people type into their browser to get to your website, and where you host your website is the place where all your information (web pages, photos, videos, etc.) will be stored and displayed for the entire world to see.
 Where you upload your web pages, photos, videos, etc. is referred to as your web host.
 Your web host will store all the files that make up your web site.

 When it comes to getting your domain name and hosting account there are several options, the main difference being whether you are going with a free or paid domain and hosting plan.